jorgetutor/jorgetutor-web/content/en/post/the-misunderstood-pareto-principle-why-80-20-doesnt-always-apply.md

 - **Research and Planning**: The groundwork laid before content creation starts is vital for producing high-quality material.
 - **Editing and Optimization**: Content often requires multiple rounds of revision to ensure it meets the desired standards.
 - **Distribution and Analysis**: Publishing is just the beginning.
 Continuous analysis and adjustment are necessary to maximize reach and impact.
-- **Others**: any other factor you consider indispensable in your equation
+- **Others**: any other factor you may consider indispensable in your equation.

 ## The 20% Focus in IT and Beyond